UTA-ACL2/Barkopedia/README.md

 The competition results, dataset, leaderboard, and result submissions are all hosted on Hugging Face.
 So if you don’t have a Hugging Face account yet, please register for one.
 Then sign up here to participate and stay informed: [Registration Form](https://forms.office.com/r/0ZmFjYnW2p)

+Each task will accept up to 20 participating teams.
+Each team may compete in multiple tasks, and may submit multiple entries to each task.

 <!-- ## 🥇 Detailed Leaderboard
 [Public Leaderboard](https://safe-challenge-leaderboard-public.hf.space)
 <iframe